jacks4ever/DegoogledAndroidAuto/README.md

 - Dictate replies using the voice assistant
 - Receive notifications for new messages
 - Integrations with popular messaging apps:
-  - WhatsApp: Send messages and view conversations
+  - WhatsApp/WhatsApp Business: Send messages and view conversations
   - Microsoft Teams: Chat with colleagues and join meetings
-  - Handcent SMS: Manage SMS messages with a privacy-focused interface
+  - Handcent SMS/Signal/QKSMS/Silence: Manage SMS messages with a privacy-focused interface

+**Note:** The app now supports messaging apps installed from any source, including Aurora Store and F-Droid, not just Google Play Store.

 ## Privacy & Security